t6kke/BadmintonSkillCalculator/README.md

 - All tournaments list report added
 - Tournament details extracted from the excel full string and added to appropriate columns in tournament table
 - Will skip tournaments that are already added to the database, cannot add duplicates
+- All previous print statments moved to new output object usage
+- Default categories creation is not done by default

 ### Alpha 3.1.1